Our 2016 Best Children's & Teen Books of the Year

 The Secret Horses of Briar Hill

-, illus. by Dan Burgess
+by Megan Shepherd, illus. by Dan Burgess

 In World War II England, a fierce, imaginative girl named Emmaline lives in a children's hospital, a converted country mansion run by the Sisters of Mercy.
 Emmaline has a lung disease she calls the "stillwaters," or tuberculosis, as do the other boys and girls whose doors are color-coded from blue (well enough to go outside) to red (dire indeed).
 Emmaline starts out blue, but her bedridden best friend Anna is red.
 She hopes Anna will one day see what she sees: winged horses in the old mansion's elegant mirrors.